 A potential solution to PDF issues is to view articles or documents in non-PDF format.
 Often, a database will allow you to view the full text of an article in either HTML or PDF format.
-These images show examples of format options in some databases.

 An article in HTML format has been reformatted to display nicely on a web page.
 It may not include page numbers, which makes citing the article difficult.

 An article in PDF format has the exact same formatting as the print version.
 PDF format includes page numbers and is much easier to cite.

 For help with APA citations, see the Writing Center's website.